This is a true story of a wooden statue of Blessed Virgin Mary that wept 101 times.

 And before she knew it, the other sisters gathered to the chapel.

-At that time, Sister Sasagawa prostrated herself in the very back, because she did not have the courage to approach the statue.
+At that time, Sr. Sasagawa prostrated herself in the very back, because she did not have the courage to approach the statue.

 So, she prayed desperately.